Go Back

 • Either dry pack the ume into the jars, or pack, then add some of the reserved umeshu.
 Typically, I will make half of a batch dry and the other half in umeshu.

 • Pack the plums as tightly as possible.
-Cover tightly and label jars.
+Cover tightly and label your jars.